 A surreptitiously recorded video of Mitt Romney addressing a private dinner meeting of high-end donors back in May includes some controversial remarks.
 Predictably, sanctimonious indignation thundered from the establishment media, accusing Romney of arrogant contempt for half the population.
 For different reasons those of us who have supported Mr. Romney, and were especially encouraged when he selected Paul Ryan as his running mate, are disappointed and concerned by what we hear in the video.

-Context is important.
-Mr Romney’s was speaking to sophisticated people who had just made large donations and his remarks were mostly about how campaign resources would be deployed, rather than about governing philosophy.
-Our commentary starts at a portion of the video where Mr. Romney sought to assure the donors his campaign was competent:
+Our commentary starts at a portion of the video where Mr. Romney sought to assure this group of high-end donors that his campaign was competent:

 I can tell you I have a very good team of extraordinarily experienced, highly successful consultants.
 A couple of people in particular who’ve done races around the world.
 I didn’t realize these guys in the US, the Karl Rove equivalents, they do races all over the world.
 In Armenia.
 In Africa.
 In Israel.
 I mean, they work for Bibi Netanyahu in his races.
 So they do his races and see which ads work and which processes work best and, uh, we have ideas about what we do over the course of the campaign.
 I’d tell them to you, but I’d have to, you know, shoot ya.